Refreshing The Calendar

 If you're interested in how this works, we're recording the modification state of the record when the window is opened (and this supports having multiple Event Detail windows open at once).
 Then when you click our blue button to close the window we're checking the modification count and refreshing the calendar if the event was modified.

-If you'd like to add some additional behaviors to the process of editing an event, add them to the script "Close Window & Refresh Calendar" before the comment "Commit Record".
-(Changes made later in the script may be happening on the wrong record as our Dependency Chain scripts may have moved us to another record.)
+If you'd like to add some additional behaviors to the process of editing an event, add them to the script "Close Window & Refresh Calendar" right before or after the commit step after the comment "Commit Record".

 The refresh button